Seagulls to Chips

 Youth Voice Collection

 Our aim is to collect 250 voices each year that will help shape a positive future of George Town youth.
-Survey results and reports are presented to the Youth Impact Council who launch the survey results with the Future Impact Group and George Town Council each year, with the latest happening on the 6th Dec 2023.
+Survey results and reports are presented to the Youth Impact Council who launch the survey results with the Future Impact Group and George Town Council each year, with the upcoming Showcase to be held on Wednesday 4th December 2024.

 Future recommendations have been made based of the Youth Voice Collection, and also serve as an informative resource for community and wellbeing strategies in the George Town municipality.